LIIR-KULeuven/LIIR-KULeuven.github.io/_seminars/09-04-2021_thierry_jordy.md

 ---
-title: "April 9, 2021: By Thierry Deruyterre and Jordy Van Landeghem"
+title: "April 9, 2021: By Thierry Deruyttere and Jordy Van Landeghem"
 excerpt: "Problems and solutions for talking to self-driving cars by Thierry, and progress regarding Intelligent Automation for AI-driven Document Understanding by Jordy."
 header:
   teaser: "assets/images/seminar_thierry_jordy.png"